official-stockfish/Stockfish/Readme.md

 ## Resource For Understanding the Code Base and participating in the project

-Stockfish's improvement of the last couple of years have been a great community effort.
-You can help getting stronger in different ways.
+Stockfish's improvement of the last couple of years has been a great community effort.
+There are a few ways to help contribute to its growth.

 ### Donating hardware

 Improving Stockfish requires a massive amount of testing.
-You can simply donate your hardware by installing the [Fishtest Worker](https://github.com/glinscott/fishtest/wiki/Running-the-worker) and view the current tests on [Fishtest](http://tests.stockfishchess.org/tests).
+You can donate your hardware resources by installing the [Fishtest Worker](https://github.com/glinscott/fishtest/wiki/Running-the-worker) and view the current tests on [Fishtest](http://tests.stockfishchess.org/tests).

 ### Improving the code

-If you want to help to improve the code, there are several valuable ressources to read:
+If you want to help improve the code, there are several valuable ressources:

 * [In this wiki,](https://www.chessprogramming.org) many techniques used in Stockfish are explained with a lot of background information.

 * [The section on Stockfish](https://www.chessprogramming.org/Stockfish) describes many features and techniques used by Stockfish.
 However, it is generic rather than being focused on Stockfish's precise implementation.
 Nevertheless, a helpful resource.

 * The latest source can always be found on  [GitHub](https://github.com/official-stockfish/Stockfish).
 Discussions about Stockfish take place in the [FishCooking](https://groups.google.com/forum/#!forum/fishcooking) group and engine testing is done on [Fishtest](http://tests.stockfishchess.org/tests).
-If you want to help improve Stockfish, please read this [guideline](https://github.com/glinscott/fishtest/wiki/Creating-my-first-test) first, where the fundamentals about Stockfish development are explained.
+If you want to help improve Stockfish, please read this [guideline](https://github.com/glinscott/fishtest/wiki/Creating-my-first-test) first, where the basics of Stockfish development are explained.

 ## Terms of use